lv2/pugl/doc/c/event-loop.rst

 This means that :func:`puglUpdate` will block until the resize is finished, or the menu is closed.

-Pugl dispatches :struct:`PuglEventLoopEnter` and :struct:`PuglEventLoopLeave` events to notify the application of this situation.
+Pugl dispatches :struct:`PuglLoopEnterEvent` and :struct:`PuglLoopLeaveEvent` events to notify the application of this situation.
-If you want to continuously redraw during resizing on these platforms, you can schedule a timer with :func:`puglStartTimer` when the recursive loop is entered, and post redisplays when handling the :struct:`PuglEventTimer`.
+If you want to continuously redraw during resizing on these platforms, you can schedule a timer with :func:`puglStartTimer` when the recursive loop is entered, and post redisplays when handling the :struct:`PuglTimerEvent`.
 Be sure to remove the timer with :func:`puglStopTimer` when the recursive loop is finished.

 On X11, there are no recursive event loops,